braincore/marchitect/README.md

 ### Prefab

 Prefabs are built-in idempotent components you can add to your whiteprints.
-These make it easy to add common functionality such as installing software from `apt` or `pip3`.
+These make it easy to add common functionality with the execution and validation already defined.
+Currently, `Apt`, `Pip3`, and `FolderExists` are available.

 Rewriting the first example:

 ```python
 from marchitect.prefab import Pip3
 from marchitect.whiteprint import Whiteprint

 class HttpieWhiteprint(Whiteprint):

     prefabs = [